 On top of that, fetch helps you strengthen your bond with little Fido.
 If you show excitement for the game, then your dog will be more excited about including you in playtime.

-Check out our 50 Best Dog Toys to find the perfect tossable toy for your dog to chase.
+If you are looking for the best toys for bored dogs, check out our 50 Best Dog Toys to find the perfect tossable toy for your dog to chase.

 Walking